George Williams (footballer, born 1995): Grimsby Town

 On 13 August 2020, Williams signed a two-year contract with League Two team Grimsby Town.

 Following on from Grimsby's relegation from the Football League at the end of the 2020–21 season, Williams was deemed surplus to requirements and was transfer listed by manager Paul Hurst with the player being made available on a free transfer.

 On 11 August 2021, Williams was released by Grimsby by mutual consent, he played 23 times for The Mariners, scoring twice in all competitions but had struggled to break into Hurst's team after initially being brought to the club by previous manager Ian Holloway.

 Barrow

 On the same day as his release by Grimsby, it was announced that Williams had joined Barrow in August 2021.
 He was released at the end of the season.

 Boreham Wood

 On 14 July 2022, Williams signed for National League club Boreham Wood.
 In February 2023, he joined Hemel Hempstead Town on loan until the end of the season.

+Hemel Hempstead Town

+Following a loan at the end of the previous season, Williams signed a permanent deal with Hemel Hempstead Town on 16 May 2023.